Kaurin/kaurin.github.io/_posts/2015-12-28-cross-compile-and-setup-znc-ubuntu.markdown

 git clone https://github.com/znc/znc.git
 cd znc

-# Check out the 1.6.x branch.
-This branch was stable at the time of writing
+# Check out the 1.6.2 tag or whichever you like.
+To list:
-# this article.
-Not sure if my guide will work with the "master" branch,
+# git tag -l
-# but I don't see why not.
+# Note: this guide was written for 1.6.2 tag (version)

-git checkout 1.6.x
+git checkout tags/znc-1.6.2

 # This is a project requirement
 ./autogen.sh